iotaledger/documentation/iota-streams/0.1/introduction/core-concepts.md

 Streams applications use a message-oriented protocol, where each message consists of a header and application-specific content.

-Messages are written in the [Protobuf3](#protobuf3-messaging) syntax and are processed according to Protobuf3 rules that define:

-- The roles of applications users
+Messages are written in the [Protobuf3](#protobuf3-messaging) syntax and are processed according to Protobuf3 rules that define both the roles of the application's users and the application's message types.

-- The message types
+To publish messages in Streams applications, you use the `transport` module, which includes a Tangle-specific module for converting messages into [bundles](root://getting-started/0.1/transactions/bundles.md) and converting bundles back into messages.

 ## Protobuf3 messaging